The calculus of bideterminants is needed inside

 with

-by section 4 it follows that is contained in
+by section 4 it follows that

 .
 The verification of the opposite inclusion can be reduced to consider